-Montclair State University offers the use of DIRECT DEPOSIT for all types of refund checks that are generated by activity on your student account.
+Montclair State University offers the use of Direct Deposit for all types of refund checks that are generated by activity on your student account.
 Your money will be deposited directly into your checking or savings account.
-To participate in this service all you will need to do is complete a Direct Deposit form.
+To participate in this service all you will need to do is complete a Direct Deposit form on NEST through TouchNet.

-- Easy management of your account using NEST (Network Engagement and Student/Staff Transactions).
+- Easy management of your account using NEST.
 There will be no need to visit an administrative office to complete the form.

 - You will not have to worry about your check being lost, stolen or misplaced.

 - Easy accessibility of your money via your checking or savings account.

 - No need to make a special trip to Student Accounts or home for the weekend to pick up your check.

 - It will not be necessary to travel to a bank to deposit or cash your check.

 - The opportunity to use some of the benefits offered by your banking institution such as online banking services, ATM service and a debit card.

 - Direct deposit is also known as Electronic Funds Transfer (EFT).
 It is the transfer of funds from Montclair State University to an individual student’s checking or savings account at a participating bank, savings and loan association or credit union.
 Direct deposit delivers your money quickly and safely.
 The difference is a check isn’t printed or mailed.

 - Are there any costs for my participating in Direct Deposit?